 Creating an optimal level of candidate experience is what matters the most in today’s time.
 You need to come up with some sort of strategy to create one, it should be thoughtful and attractive from the very first interaction of the candidate with your company, be it the website or any page of the website, it should always be engaging for the candidate.

 Also, make sure integrating technology to your platform is not hindering but helping the applicants.
-Make sure that the information is easy to find on the website.
-Candidates these days apply for jobs via mobile phones, therefore, make sure your organization’s app is optimized for a great experience.
-Make use of technology as a part of your interview process.
+Information should be easy to find on the website.
+Candidates these days apply for jobs via mobile phones, therefore, don't forget to optimize your organization’s app for a great experience.
+Use technology as a part of your interview process.
 If you aren’t already using pre-employment skills testing software then 2020 can be your year.
-If the candidate’s currently employed while applying to your organization you can make things easy for her/him by taking a video interview.
+If the candidate’s currently employed while applying to your organization you can make things easy for her/him by taking a one- way video interview.

 This will create an assertive yet flexible image of the organization.